 The Instructional Services Program provides a variety of instructional opportunities to assist Queens College students and faculty in locating, using and evaluating information effectively.
 To request instruction, please complete this form:

 The Library has several teaching spaces to accommodate different size classes and modes of instruction.
 Faculty who wish to use of these spaces on a limited basis should read first our Classroom Policies.

-The Library Faculty instructors teach every semester an undergraduate, 8 week, 1-credit elective course called LIB 100: Information Literacy.
+The Library Faculty instructors teach every semester an undergraduate, 8 week, 1-credit elective course called LIBR 100: Information Literacy.
 Students learn to access and retrieve information using a variety of print and electronic resources.

 Instructional Services Office (RO 224) is open Monday to Friday, 10am to 2pm.

 Rosenthal Library has seven classrooms designated specifically for teaching: three computer classrooms (101A, 225, and 227) and four instruction spaces that do not include student stations (223, 300i [the Tanenbaum Room], 331, and 444).
 Please note that this policy applies only to classrooms in Rosenthal Library.
 Library classrooms are scheduled not by the Registrar but through Instructional Services.

 Classrooms will be used primarily for instruction.
 They will be scheduled using the following priority:

 - The Library’s credit courses, including courses cross-listed with another department